CSublow/milestone-project-2/README.md

 The select boxes can be reset via the reset buttons located directly below the dynamic text in each section.
 Each reset button only resets the charts within its own section.
 The reset button gives users an easy way to reset the charts.

 Earlier on in development the project featured two duplicate select boxes in each section as opposed to just one; an additional one was added as a usability boost.
 This is because the charts take up a high proportion of screen real estate on all but the largest media, and it was felt that the app would become too cumbersome if the user had to scroll back to the top of a section to manipulate the data.
-Identical select boxes at both the top and bottom of sections I thought would help mitigate this issue.
+Identical select boxes at both the top and bottom of sections would possibly help mitigate this issue.

 However, issues discovered during testing made the duplicate select box idea cumbersome, and caused me to take the decision to scrap this idea and have just one select box in each section.
 These issues are detailed in the [Known Issues](#known-issues) section.